DeividasBrazenas/tla-generator/README.md

     operators) is a calculation of sum over a set.
 It can use the Max function generated as an FSM.

+  * A Rabia, Raft or Paxos implementation can be used as a more elaborated example.

   * See <NOTES.pdf> for an idea of how a refinements could be organized in the case of a function translated to an FSM.

+  * Consider model checker for verifying the refinements.

+  * Non-deterministic functions should be supported as well.
+Maybe by `\E ...`.

+  * Function clause ordering could be modelled by adding inverted conditions for all the subsequent clauses.